 In the sin bin

 The only downfalls I could find with the biscuit is that it is fairly loud (plastic on pavement, who would have guessed) and also it is not made for shooting.
-I suppose when you make something that slides so nicely on rough surfaces you have to make some sacrifices.
+The plastic is some-what brittle so if you shoot the puck against something hard it WILL break.
+Also if you use the Green Biscuit on asphalt a lot it will wear down due to the rough surface.

 Overall thoughts